chonesial/r/README.md

-### To insert objects and values inside said collection , we can use the command
+### To insert objects and values inside said collection , we can use insert command

 ```